 ASSESSMENT IN RECEPTION

 Ongoing observations and assessments for each child are made throughout the year to monitor each child’s progress and attainment.
-Assessments track children’s attainment in age bands, and are collated to monitor their progress towards achieving a ‘Good Level of Development’ at the end of Reception.
+Assessments track children’s attainment and are collated to monitor their progress towards achieving the Early Learning Goals, at the end of Reception.
 These assessments are discussed at half termly pupil progress meetings with the class teachers, year group leader, Inclusion leader and Assessment leader, to identify children to be signposted to targeted interventions, (support, booster, nurture), at the earliest opportunity.